razorcd/data-engineering-training/final-project/README.md

 ### 5.Spark

 Spark is used to load Github event data from BigQuery, extract commit messages, break messages in words and list most common words.
-The result is send back to GCS as parquet file.
+The result is sent back to GCS as parquet file.
 Airflow job will take it back to BQ as a separate table.

 Spark image has a starting script to run updates every periodically.